bbeldycki/Fortran-codes/readme.md

 redshift.f95,
 ukoncowe.f95,
 wspl.f95
- contain plenty of functions, subroutines, declarations of variables.
+ contain definitions of many functions, subroutines and variables.

-File "zmienne_i_parametry" contains the whole description of variables (in polish for now).
+A full explanation of all significant variables is included in file "zmienne_i_parametry" (in Polish for now).

-File "moduly" contains the descriptions of particular files (in polish for now).
+File "moduly" contains the full explanation of functions and/or subroutines in particular files (in Polish for now).
 The description for last 3 files will appear soon.